dhis2/dhis2-docs/src/developer/web-api/analytics.md

   - html (text/html)

-API query that requests a usage analytics response in XML
+API query that requests a usage analytics response in XML format:
-    format:

     /api/dataStatistics.xml?startDate=2014-01-01&endDate=2016-01-01&interval=WEEK

-You must retrieve the aggregated usage analytics response with the HTTP GET method.
-This allows you to link directly from Web pages and other HTTP-enabled clients to usage analytics responses.
-To do functional testing use the cURL library.

 To get an usage analytics response in JSON format: